HACKERALERT/Picocrypt/src/README.md

 **Windows:** A C compiler, ideally TDM-GCC or MinGW-w64

 # 2. Install Go
-If you don't have Go installed, download the corresponding installer for Go from <a href="https://go.dev/dl/">here</a>, or from your package manager (`apt install golang-go`).
-The latest version of Go is recommended.
+If you don't have Go installed, download it from <a href="https://go.dev/dl/">here</a> or install it from your package manager (`apt install golang-go`).
+The latest version of Go is recommended, although you may fall back to Go 1.18 should any issues arise in the future.

 # 3. Get the Source Files
 Download the source files as a zip from the homepage or `git clone` this repository.
 Next, navigate to the `src/` directory, where you will find the source file (`Picocrypt.go`).
+You will need this file, along with `go.mod` and `go.sum`, to compile Picocrypt.

 # 4. Build From Source
 Finally, build Picocrypt from source: